Hussain-Naik/PP1-Masjid-E-Rizwan/README.md

 - All images are taken from unsplash, pixabay and freepic website or created using canva.
 - favicon was made using faviconer.com.
+- the code for the footer was taken from the CI love running project

 ---
 ## Acknowledgments